ietf-tools/bibxml-service/docs/topics/xml2rfc-compat.rst

 Manual mapping
 --------------

-Manual maps are stored in the DB as :class:`xml2rfc_compat.models.ManualPathMap` instances.
-The management GUI provides an utility for managing these mappings.

-A map associates given xml2rfc path with a :term:`docid.id`.
+A map associates given xml2rfc path with a :term:`primary document identifier`.
 When that path is requested, this service looks up that identifier in :term:`bibliographic data sources <bibliographic data source>`.

+Manual mappings are obtained
+from :term:`xml2rfc sidecar metadata files <xml2rfc sidecar metadata file>`, provided within the :term:`xml2rfc archive source` and named after the preexisting XML files in it.

+During indexing, this data is stored in DB as part of the relevant :class:`xml2rfc_compat.models.Xml2rfcItem` instance.

+The management GUI may provide a utility for exploring manual mappings.

 .. seealso:: :func:`xml2rfc_compat.views.resolve_manual_map()`